-Supply chains (SC) often span multiple cultures, countries, and time zones.
-There are two general aspects of security concern in an SC: 1) the products and assets, 2) the information technology (IT).
-SCs can achieve higher operational efficiency if the entities involved are highly connected since the rapid transmission of information helps SC participants be agile and adaptable.
-A key requirement of highly interconnected systems is a strong level of overall cybersecurity.
-We suggest that enhancing individual partners' security alone may not help improve the SC cybersecurity; it requires the powerful member of the SC to take leadership in cybersecurity efforts.
-We propose a framework for the leader in the SC that involves: 1) supplier/member selection; and 2) continuous training, development, and risk assessment of SC members from a cybersecurity perspective.
-An internet of things (IoT)-based use case is provided to expound on the presented ideas.
+Supply chains (SC) often span multiple cultures, countries, and time zones with security concerns that, at a high level, can be grouped into two broad areas: 1) products/assets; 2) information technology (IT).
+SCs can achieve higher operational efficiency if participating entities are highly connected since rapid information transfer helps SC participants be agile, adaptable, and aligned.
+To be antifragile, a key requirement of highly interconnected systems is strong overall cybersecurity.
+We posit that individual partners independently enhancing their security may not sufficiently improve the overall SC cybersecurity posture; rather, what is required is that coordinated cybersecurity efforts be driven by the SC's most powerful member.
+We propose a conceptual framework for the leader in the SC that involves two broad elements: 1) supplier/member selection; 2) continuous training, development, and risk assessment of SC members from a cybersecurity perspective.
+A use case is provided to expound on the presented ideas.